f

 7. Clone: you can create a copy of the project, its sections, and active tasks.

-8. Create a template: create a template based on that project to easily manage recurring procedures.
+8. Create a template: create a template based on that project to manage recurring procedures.

 9. Add tasks via email: you will find the project’s unique email address you can use to send tasks to it via email.

-10. Export to CSV: create a CSV file containing information about the tasks currently displayed on the task list within that project.
+10. Export to CSV: generate a CSV file containing information about the tasks currently displayed on the task list within that project.

 Project Managers